 - Any request that asserts your solution is correct without giving new information that helps the TA interpret your solution.
 If your regrade request just says "My solution is correct, please take another look at it," the answer will probably be "I looked at it the first time, and I disagree with you, so you are getting no points back."
 Regrade requests result from communication failures (either the TA has failed to properly explain to you why your answer is wrong, or you have failed to clearly communicate your solution and why it is correct).
 So if there is no new information, the TA is unlikely to change their mind.

 A: Yes.
 The recitation sessions will also be available along with the other recorded lectures.

-A::Navigate to https://piazza.com/class#winter2015/cs246 and register.
+A: Navigate to http://piazza.com/stanford/winter2019/cs246 and register.
 You should be able to use any email address you like.

 Q: How do I scan and create a PDF from a set of handwritten notes?

 Many printers and photocopiers have a create PDF feature.
 You can also use smartphone apps such as the Genius Scan app for iOS and Android to create a PDF.
 Note that the PDF size should be smaller than 40MB.